rogeruiz/srht-writing/content/en/writing/using-touchid-with-tmux/index.md

 date = "2024-01-23"
 description = """As I transition my dotfiles configurations over to **Nix** away from **Homebrew** & **Chezmoi**, I found myself elevating my priviledges a lot more than usual.
-Having to type my password so much lead me question my life choices in how I can improve things for myself.
+Having to type my password so much lead me to question my life choices and how I can improve things for myself.
 In my research, I learned about using **TouchID** for **Sudo**, but quickly found that it didn't work in **Tmux**."""
 +++